superfaceai/sdk/typescript/src/google/README.md

 ## Handling tool calls

-When using [function calling](https://cloud.google.com/vertex-ai/generative-ai/docs/multimodal/function-calling) with raw Google GenAi SDK, you need to handle your tools calls manually:
+When using [function calling](https://cloud.google.com/vertex-ai/generative-ai/docs/multimodal/function-calling) with raw Google Gen AI SDK, you need to handle your tools calls manually:

 1. Iterate through `functionCalls` as returned from LLM in `assistant` message
 2. Pass the tool call object from the LLM into `runTool()` method on Superface SDK